DevOps tools overview for Azure DevOps

 With Marketplace extensions (currently in private preview), you can create first-class integration experiences, such as a simple context menu or toolbar action.
 Or, you can create a complex, powerful full UI experience that seamlessly lights up within the Azure DevOps Services web portal.

-Service hooks enable integration scenarios between other applications and Azure DevOps Services or your on-premises TFS by subscribing to events instead of constantly polling for them.
+Service hooks enable integration scenarios between other applications and Azure DevOps by subscribing to events instead of constantly polling for them.
 Service hooks provide a more efficient way to drive activities when events happen in your projects.
 For example, you can send a push notification to your team's mobile devices when a build fails, or create a card in Trello when a work item is created.
 Some of the services you can easily integrate with are UserVoice, Zendesk, Trello, Slack, and HipChat.

 Analytics: Monitor your apps to gain insight